SamuelSlizik/IoT-Air-quality-Software/README.md

 # IoT-Air-quality-Software
 Software of the IoT device for measuring air quality

-To successfully run this software you first need to run these following commands to change permissions:
+To successfully run this software you first need to run these following command to change permissions:

-sudo chmod +x shutdown.sh
 sudo chmod +x docker-entrypoint.sh

 You will also need to install these python dependencies: